Artem789googl/CoffeShop/README.md

 # Coffe shop app
-Project was created by video from youtube: https://www.youtube.com/watch?v=Pnw_9tZ2z4w&t=8661s
+Project was created by video from youtube: https://www.youtube.com/watch?v=Pnw_9tZ2z4w&t=8661s Also, I took icon for this project from: https://icons8.com/icon/wWs0Mvy8dMp2/ko-fi

 ## My skills
 On this momnet, I have finished this progect.